 Running a fever can make you feel pretty crummy, but elevating your body temperature is actually the immune system's way of fighting an infection.
-It's important to rest during this process, and data from our Nokia Thermo users reveals that this is exactly what people attempt to do—with mixed results.
+It's important to rest during this process, and data from Thermo users reveals that this is exactly what people attempt to do—with mixed results.

 A lack of energy often accompanies fever, but busy lives don’t always afford the opportunity to slow down.
 However, when examining data from users of the Nokia Thermo thermometer who also track their steps, we found a clear pattern: When individuals are fighting a fever, they log much lower step counts.